-This little tract is not written to provoke controversy.
-It is no part of its design to assail a sister denomination.
-It is written in self-defence, against the frequent attacks of Episcopalian ministers, who seek to unsettle the faith of Methodists by representing Methodism as an unauthorized and schismatic organization, without a valid ministry, genuine sacraments, or the characteristics of a true and Scriptural branch of the Christian Church.
-The main points dwelt upon by these clerical proselyters are,-that John Wesley lived and died "a clergyman of the Church of England;" that the separation of Methodism from the National Church and its becoming an independent Church were wrong, and in open violation of Wesley's principles and injunctions;-that modern Methodists have abandoned Wesley's principles, so that if he were now living he would disown them ;-that as the Methodist Church has been constituted in an irregular and unscriptural manner, neither its ministry nor sacraments are valid;-that all Methodists who desire to be the true followers of John Wesley, should leave the Wesleyan communion and join the Church of England.
+This little tract is not written in the spirit of contro-It is no part of its design to assail a sister denomination.
+It is written in self-defence, against the frequent attacks of Episcopalian ministers, who seek to unsettle Methodists on some of our rural circuits, by remementing Methodism as an unauthorized and schismatic o. .uization, without a valid ministry, genuine sacraments, or the characteristics of a true and scriptural branch of the Christian Church.
+The main points dwelt upon by these clerical proselyters are, that John Wesley lived and died "a clergyman of the Church of England;" that the separation of Methodism from the National Church and its becoming an independent Church were in open violation of Wesley's principles and injunctions; that modern Methodists have abandoned Wesley's principles, so that if he were now living he would disown them; that as the Methodist Church has been constituted in an irregular and unscriptural manner, neither its ministry nor sacraments are valid; that all Methodists who desire to be the true followers of John Wesley, should leave the Wesleyan communion, and join the Church of England.
 The numerous recent appeals to Methodists to allow themselves to be absorbed by "the Church" are well known to the public.

 The men who pursue these tactics are generally strongly tinged with semi-popish views of the efficacy of the sacraments, as the main channels of grace and salvation.
-They have great faith in the value of an unbroken succession of Episcopal ordinations from the apostles to the present time, which they regard as essential to a valid ministry.
-They are generally very exclusive and supercilious in their attitude towards ministers of other Churches, while cherishing a respectful regard for the Romish Church as a true, though erring branch of the Church of Christ.
-They do not generally apply to themselves the terms Presbyters or Ministers; but love to call themselves "priests,"-a name never applied to designate Christian pastors in the New Testament. sermons are much more largely occupied with talk about the Church and the sacraments than with Christ and his salvation from the guilt and power of sin.
-Many of them speak with contempt of conversion, the witness of the Spirit, and spiritual peace and joy, as taught and experienced among the Methodists, as if these things were unscriptural delu-They deem such outward things as the reception of the sacraments from priestly hands, and membership in a Church with a ministry in "the succession," a better proof of Christian manhood than "righteousness and peace and joy in the Holy Ghost."
-Indeed, the Church is commonly spoken of as if it was in some sense the instrument of salvation-a sort of ship, in which all who take passage may rest satisfied that they shall be brought in safety to the desired haven.
+They have great faith in the value of an unbroken succession of Episcopal ordinations from the apostles to the present time, as essential to a valid ministry.
+They are generally very exclusive and supercilious in their attitude towards ministers of other Churches, while cherishing a respectful regard for the Romish Church, as a true, though erring branch of the Church of Christ.
+They do not generally apply to themselves the terms Presbyters or Ministers; but love to call themselves "priests,"-a name never applied to designate Christian pastors in the New Testament.
+Their sermons are rarely marked by either breadth of mental grasp, or deep thought, and are much more largely occupied with talk about the Church and the sacraments, than with Christ and his salvation from the guilt and power of sin.
+Many of them speak with contempt of conversion, the witness of the Spirit, and spiritual peace and joy, as taught and experienced among the Methodists, as if these things were unscriptural delusions.
+They deem such outward things as the reception of the sacraments from priestly hands, and churchmanship in a Church with a ministry in "the succession," a better proof of Christian manhood, than "righteousness and peace, and joy in the Holy Ghost."
+Indeed, the Church is commonly spoken of as if it was the instrument of salvation-a sort of ship, in which all who take passage may rest satisfied that they shall be brought in safety to the desired haven.

-I give this brief description of these Anglican "priests" in order that they may be recognized by the people whom they seek to disturb; and also, that it may be clearly understood that I am not writing against the godly and liberal ministers and laymen of the Church of England, many of whom I cordially recognize as brethren and fellow-workers in Christ, who find better employment than proselyting from other Churches, or unchurching Christians of other denominations; but against the teaching of a sect in that Church which, however sincere in their convictions, I firmly believe cherish unscriptural views of the Church of Christ, and are sadly wanting in the charity and liberality of New Testament Christianity.
+I give this brief description of these Anglican "priests," in order that they may be recognized by the people whom they seek to disturb; and also, that it may be clearly understood, that I am not writing against the godly and liberal ministers and laymen of the Church of England, many of whom I cordially recognize as brethren and fellowworkers in Christ, who find better employment than proselyting from other Churches, or unchurching other denominations; but against the teaching of a sect in that Church, which, however sincere in their convictions, I firmly believe cherish unscriptural views of the Church of Christ, and are sadly wanting in the charity and liberality of New Testament Christianity.